 What might Edgar Allan Poe write if he were alive today?
 This is the question asked of four gifted emerging writers for the opera stage….

 The Poe Project was commissioned by American Lyric Theater with support from the New York State Council on the Arts and the ASCAP Foundation.
 Both operas in The Poe Project utilize the same performing forces: a cast of six singers (spinto-soprano, light lyric soprano, mezzo soprano, lyric tenor, baritone, bass) and a chamber orchestra of 18 players.
 The double-bill is intended to be staged as a full-evening entertainment, but each opera can also be performed independently.
 The first workshop and public reading of The Poe Project took place in November 2010.
 A second workshop, with orchestra, took place at The DiMenna Center for Classical Music in conjunction with OPERA America’s first New Works Forum in November 2011.
-The world premiere of Buried Alive and Embedded will take place at Fargo Moorhead Opera in March 2014.
-Read the press release for more details!
+The world premiere of Buried Alive and Embedded took place at Fargo Moorhead Opera in March 2014 – stay tuned for the next staging at Fort Worth Opera, who recently joined the world-premiere consortium.
+Read the press release announcing the world premiere for more details!

 WORLD PREMIERE CAST AND PRODUCTION TEAM